Skip to content

 eth: VectorSum = cast("VectorSum", eph["earth"])

-observer: VectorSum = eth + wgs84.latlon(latitude_degrees=lat, longitude_degrees=lon, elevation_m=914)
+observer: VectorSum = eth + wgs84.latlon(latitude_degrees=lat, longitude_degrees=lon, elevation_m=elevation)

-astrometric = cast("Barycentric", observer.at(t)).observe(eph[planet.code]).apparent()
+astrometric = cast("Barycentric", observer.at(t)).observe(eph[planet.astronomical_code]).apparent()

 latitude, longitude, distance, speed_latitude, speed_longitude, speed_distance = astrometric.frame_latlon_and_rates(ecliptic_frame)